All Episodes

 All right.

-Um did you know that Brendan Carr of the FCC, the only thing he asked was for an apology, but the uh I think it was Sinclair Group, uh, so they would be the local affiliates.
+Did you know that Brendan Carr of the FCC, the only thing he asked was for an apology?

-I believe they're conservative by nature, and they said, uh, hell no, you know, our conservative owned, you can give me a fact check on this, but I think they're conservative owned.
+You know, our conservative-owned, you can give me a fact check on this, but I think they're conservative-owned.

-That well, it would be political in a way, but um at that point ABC pretty much had to uh yank him because they can't they can't they can't put on the show if the affiliates don't run it, so they didn't have much choice.
+But at that point, ABC pretty much had to yank him because they can't put on the show if the affiliates don't run it.

-Um let's see, yeah, I could skip that.
+Yeah, I could skip that.

-So here's something I haven't heard anybody say, and It's the most important thing, according to me.
+So here's something I haven't heard anybody say, and it's the most important thing, according to me.

 All right.

-Um, I believe most of you can back me up on this.
+I believe most of you can back me up on this.

 But when I grew up, when people lied about stuff on TV, it didn't usually make that much difference to my life.

-It was just people on T Lee lying about stuff, and politics was all lying, and you know, we all understood that, etc.
+It was just people on TV lying about stuff, and politics was all lying.

-But in today's world, the the anti-Trumpers have created a situation where something like half of the country is losing family members, like sons and daughters and parents, like the close ones.
+But in today's world, the anti-Trumpers have created a situation where something like half of the country is losing family members, like sons and daughters and parents, like the close ones.

 I'm not talking about losing your cousin.

-This is not the same, and this is caused almost entirely by hoaxes that the democrats in an organized fashion run on the country continuously.
+And this is caused almost entirely by hoaxes that the Democrats, in an organized fashion, run on the country continuously.

-So people lost family, family, people lost all their friends.
+People lost all their friends.

-Uh, I heard about another friend that I had lost that I didn't know.
+I heard about another friend that I had lost that I didn't know.

 I just wondered why I hadn't heard from that person for a long time.